-All items on this list are required unless noted as optional.
+Unless noted as optional all items on this list are required.
 Please bring everything.

-Items with an \ are available for discounted order through The Outdoor Academy.
+Items with an are avaliable for discounted order through Outdoor Academy.
 Don't delay!
 There is a deadline.
 For details see the end of this packet.